For a fulfilling killing nothing beats a blade.

-But the lies around voter impersonation continue to grow—we now hear of 3 million illegal votes cast in 2016, people bused from one state to another, etc. All of this taking place, of course, with no paper or digital trail, no sign of organization at any level, and for sure no suggestion that a single one of these alleged fraudsters voted Republican (Trump: “If you look at it they all voted for Hillary.").
+But the lies around voter impersonation continue to grow—we now hear of 3 million illegal votes cast in 2016, people bused from one state to another, etc. All of this taking place, of course, with no paper or digital trail, no sign of organization at any level, no flow of money, not a single person out of those millions willing to blow the whistle on the plot, and—most crucially and ridiculously—no suggestion that a single one of these alleged fraudsters voted Republican (Trump: “If you look at it they all voted for Hillary.").
 Meanwhile, absent actual evidence, the besmirching of the electoral system continues.
 It deserves to be besmirched, of course, but because of the ridiculous choices on offer, not because of fantasies of systemic fraud.
-Yet politicians cynically keep trying to generate mistrust.
+Yet conservative politicians cynically keep trying to generate mistrust.
 They're playing a dangerous game, and if they keep it up there will be serious consequences down the road.